Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/special.md

 |1.2  0.4500000000   |  -0.057161  0.722395   |  -0.057161  0.722395   |   0.558494 -1.054603  |    0.455863 -0.841550  |   -0.672817  2.499392   |  -0.057161  0.722395|
 |1.2  0.7500000000   |  -0.037762  0.653477   |  -0.037762  0.653477   |   0.577893 -1.123520  |    0.476489 -0.915387  |   -0.653418  2.430475   |  -0.037762  0.653477|

 This table shows the discontinuities.
-We see that as \\(\phi\\) goes from 1.2 -1.5i to 1.2+0.75i, all method have singularities.
+We see that as \\(\varphi\\) goes from \\(1.2 -1.5i\\) to \\(1.2+0.75i\\), all method have singularities.
 There are ranges in which several agree, and ranges in which some switch to the wrong sheet of the Riemann surface.
 Comparing column 2 (straight integration) and column 6 (Carlson transforms), corresponds to looking in the first two pictures at the vertical line with real value 1.2.
-We see that for \\(\phi=1.2+0.2467578160i\\), the straight integral failed to compute, and we see that below and above this value, the integral exhibits a discontinuity.
+We see that for \\(\varphi=1.2+0.2467578160i\\), the straight integral failed to compute, and we see that below and above this value, the integral exhibits a discontinuity.
 This is correct and this is the result we want.
-For the low values of \\(\phi\\) however, the values of the numerical integral seem strange to us, we think it failed to converge.
+For the low values of
+\\(\varphi\\) however, the values of the numerical integral seem strange to us, we think it failed to converge.

 For low values, Carlson based computation is on fact quite good, but it fails after some time, and when it switches, it switches to some